 How to resolve neighbour disputes

 If your neighbour is a tenant, it may be appropriate to contact their landlord.
 Who the landlord is, depends on who owns the property.
 If the property is owned by the local authority, then the local authority's housing department should be the point of contact.
 A private landlord can apply for repossession of the property (ie by starting eviction proceedings) on the basis that the tenant has been a nuisance to neighbours or if discrimination is involved.

 If all else fails it may be appropriate to commence court proceedings.
-However taking court action is very expensive and if you take your neighbour to court, it will ultimately damage your relationship with them.
+However, taking court action is expensive and if you take your neighbour to court it's likely to damage your relationship with them.
 Ask a lawyer for help with your situation if you plan to start legal proceeding.

 Resolving boundary disputes

-If you are trying to determine who owns an area of land or where a legal property boundary is, then you should contact HM Land Registry to view your property's title plan.
+If you are trying to determine who owns an area of land or where a legal property boundary is, you should use HM Land Registry to view your property's title plan.
 HM Land Registry will show the extent of the land in a registered title by a red line on the title plan.
 Where a boundary of the land is not defined by a physical feature on the Ordnance Survey map, HM Land Registry indicates it on the title plan by a dotted line.
 You can apply to get the title plan corrected if you think there is a mistake on it.

-If you've already ordered Official copies of the properties to determine the legal boundaries and it's not clarified who owns the land, then you need to record the boundaries more accurately.
+If you've already ordered official copies of the plans for the properties to determine the legal boundaries and it's not clarified who owns the land, then you need to record the boundaries more accurately.

 making a boundary agreement with your neighbour